charlesreid1-toy-factory/brad-pitt/Readme.md

 This example has three purposes:

 * The first purpose is to show yet another Python package example.
-There is no one way to create a Python package, so additional examples implementing additional features (or disabling unneeded features) can help benfit others in deciding how to package their own Python code.
-(These are also ***toy repositories***, and implementing too many features or best practices can be too overwhelming!)
+There is no one way to create a Python package, everyone's needs are different, so implementing additional features or disabling other features can help others decide how to package their own Python code.

+* (The toy repositories in [charlesreid1-toy-factory](https://github.com/charlesreid1-toy-factory/)
+  are also simple enough that they can only demonstrate a few best practices at a time.)

 * The second purpose is to demonstrate best practices for Python libraries that will have new versions released frequently, and show how to preserve documentation for prior